elliotwaite/thumbnail-rating-bar-for-youtube/README.md

 |    70% | 12.5% |
 |    ... |  etc. |

-Note: This option only affects the scaling of the rating bar that is added to the thumbnails.
-It does not affect the scaling of the rating bar shown on the video page (if you have the [Return YouTube Dislike extension](https://returnyoutubedislike.com/install) installed).
+Note: If you also have the [Return YouTube Dislike extension](https://returnyoutubedislike.com/install) installed, which adds a rating bar to the video page, this option will affect the scaling of that rating bar as well.

 Special thanks to [Qarthak](https://github.com/Qarthak) for [requesting this feature](https://github.com/elliotwaite/thumbnail-rating-bar-for-youtube/issues/49).